 What I do when I am not tutoring

 I am a writer.
-My fiction is represented by Lutyens and Rubinstein, and my work has received strong praise from John Sutherland (Chair of the Man Booker Prize 2005) as well as from others in publishing.
-I am a short-story writer for the quarterly newspaper, 'Fitzrovia News' and my fiction has appeared in a range of other literary magazines, and has been performed at Liars' League, a live fiction event.
+I am currently working on a novel, and I have been the resident short-story writer for the quarterly newspaper, 'Fitzrovia News' for many years.
+My fiction has appeared in a range of other literary magazines, and has been performed at Liars' League, a live fiction event.
 I was commissioned to write a series of lead articles for 'Five Dials', a magazine produced by Hamish Hamilton, an imprint of Penguin Books.

 I also review fiction for a variety of publications, including The Times Literary Supplement.
 I have also been interviewed by The Times Educational Supplement to discuss creative writing.

 My work and rigorous training as a writer gives me an advantage in teaching student both technical and creative skills, both of which are essential to comprehension as well as writing tasks.